top of page

 Alan’s dedication to producing the finest-quality results is equaled by his drive for sustainability.
 “I started this business to put tools back in service, to give them new life so that they don’t end up in the landfill,” Alan says.
 In addition, many knives, scissors and garden tools also carry real sentimental value.
 “With so many folks bringing me heirloom knives and scissors left them by their parents and grandparents, I feel like I’m giving renewed life to valuable family keepsakes.
 They then can be passed onto the next generation to use.
 That’s such a good feeling.”

 Along with sustainability and putting tools back into service, being a part of the community is also important.
 “The farmers markets we do business at bring the community together, providing nutritious food to our under-served neighbors, so they make a positive impact beyond profits.”
-Alan’s involvement with the markets increased when he was recently named Treasurer of the Bremerton Community Farmers Market.
+Now that's a win-win!

 From our founder

-"On a personal note, I want my current and future customers to know how much satisfaction I feel every time I sharpen or repair a tool, especially when you're delighted with the results.
-For the first time in a long time, I'm experiencing joy in my work and a deeply gratifying connection to my community.
+"On a personal note, I want my valuable customers to know how much satisfaction I feel every time I sharpen or repair a tool, especially when you're delighted with the results.
+I'm experiencing joy in my work and a deeply gratifying connection to my community.
 Thank you all!"

 bottom of page